-The first production kit to be laid down by RGS Atalanta company was soon in the capable hands of engineer Norman Wood, once completed the car was registered 5 AMY.
-Norman had spent a couple years assembling the kit which he first took delivery in 1951.
-The first engine he tried was a Lincoln V8 a nod to the V12 Lincoln of the Pre-war era cars.
+In 1951 the newly formed RGS Atalanta Company started supplying the first of their newly designed and developed production chassis components to eager customers.
+The first customer chassis being ch7/100.
+The chassis was much sought after because of its revolutionary design features.
+Once in the capable hands of engineer Norman Wood, Norman spent a couple of years assembling the supplied components, once completed the car was registered 5 AMY.
+His initial engine choice was a Lincoln V8, a nodto the V12 Lincoln of the Pre-war era cars.
 This was soon replaced by an Aston Martin DB2/4 2.6 litre, as the Lincoln V8 was found to be a disappointment.
 5 AMY still retains a DB2/4 engine to this day.

 The RGS Atalanta may be a lesser-known jewel in the crown for the UK’s booming post-war era.
 However, the Atalanta Motors lineage starts Pre-war, when three friends formed Atalanta Motors.
 One of these friends was “Alfred Gough of Frazer Nash fame.
 Approximately 26 Pre-war Atalantas were built, in the main powered by the Lincoln V12.
 Each chassis was produced with all-round independent suspension, with the rear being particularly unique, having horizontality mounted coil springs parallel to the chassis.

 Between 1944 and 1958, Atalanta Motors witnessed a revival with the addition of the initials RGS (Richard Gaylard Shattock)/Dick Shattock.